Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 }

-The ex:reportsTo+ property path walks the chain to any depth — the kind of recursive traversal that is awkward in plain SQL but natural in a graph.
-The resulting structure is a reporting tree:
+The ex:reportsTo+ property path walks the chain to any depth — recursion that is awkward in plain SQL but natural in a graph:

 Each pattern above produced a small, local graph.
-The real payoff comes when a single question traverses all of them at once — join-collapsed orders, an aggregation summary, role-filtered employees, and a self-joined reporting line — and the virtual knowledge graph stitches them into one connected structure.
+The payoff comes when one question traverses all of them at once and the virtual graph stitches them into one connected structure.

-Consider an executive’s Just-In-Time question: “For our APAC sales department, show the manager, the individual contributors who report to them, the customers each rep serves, the high-value orders those customers placed, and tie it to the regional sales summary.”
-No dashboard was ever built for this.
-In the ahead-of-time world it would be a multi-day, multi-table modeling project.
-Against the virtual graph it is one query — and crucially, it still reads in clean ontological terms, even though under the hood it touches a four-table join (ex:Order), an aggregation (ex:RegionalSalesSummary), two filtered subclasses (ex:Manager, ex:IndividualContributor), and a self-join (ex:reportsTo).
+Consider: “For our APAC sales department, show the manager, the individual contributors who report to them, the customers each rep serves, the high-value orders those customers placed, and tie it to the regional sales summary.”
+No dashboard was built for this; in the ahead-of-time world it would be a multi-day modeling project.
+Against the virtual graph it is one query that reads in clean ontological terms — even though under the hood it touches a four-table join, an aggregation, two filtered subclasses, and a self-join.

 PREFIX ex: <http://example.com/ontology#>